 This chapter focuses on young people's participation in all stages of policy-making related to global issues and to youth cooperation at the global level.
 The chapter shows the general policy approach, explains the concept of sustainable development and presents the National Strategy of Education to Sustainable Development as the main strategic policy document related to education on global issues.
 It also highlights specific programmes and measures undertaken by public authorities.

-Although policy in the field of global challenges is not a key issue of youth policy in Luxembourg, the chapter demonstrates that there are many initiatives and projects organised by NGOs and offered to school pupils or other interested groups.
+Although policy in the field of global challenges is not a key issue of youth policy in Luxembourg, the issues addressed in this chapter show that there are many initiatives and projects organised by NGOs and offered to school pupils or other interested groups.

 Policy-related global issues such as climate change, green production and consumption, human rights, and international development are summarised under the term of sustainable development, which is an important concept within the Luxembourgish policy.
 Policy on sustainable development aims at horizontal solidarity with regard to poor people and a vertical solidarity between the present and future generations.
-It includes policies in the domains of environmental, economic, social and democratic issues (Education on Sustainable Development, 2012).
+It includes policies in the domains of environmental, economic, social and democratic issues (Le Gouvernement du Grand-Duché du Luxembourg, 2019).